sandialabs/Spitfire/spitfire_docs/source/combustion.rst

 Ignition delay calculations
 ___________________________
-A common task of combustion codes is to compute the ignition delay - how long it takes a mixture to ignite.
+A common task of reactor simulation is to compute ignition delay - precisely how long it takes a mixture to ignite.
-Spitfire's reactor class makes this straightforward with the ``compute_ignition_delay()`` method.
+Spitfire's reactor class facilitates this with the ``compute_ignition_delay()`` method.
 See the demonstration script, ``ignition_delay_profiles_DME_NTC.py,`` in the ``spitfire_demo/reactors/`` directory.
 This demonstrates negative temperature coefficient (NTC) behavior of dimethyl ether (DME) mixtures and the dependency of NTC strength on pressure, as in Figure :numref:`figure_dme_ntc_curves`